 However, "fairness" shouldn't be confused with "ease."
 Spring believes good shots should be rewarded, but he also thinks imprecise shots should have their due punishments.
 An example of this dynamic can be heard in Nate Sexton's analysis of the landing zone for hole 2 at Brewster from JomezPro's coverage of the 2019 Green Mountain Championship:

 That clip also shows another big part of what to expect at Brewster: trees.
 Though there are some relatively open greens on a number of holes, Brewster is a true woods course that constantly puts players' accuracy to the test.
 And since demanding "a diversity of throws" is also part of Spring's design ethos, players need to be deft at a variety of shot shapes at a wide range of distances to score well.

-You can take a look at the hole (and how reigning world champion Paul McBeth drove on it) in the clip below from JomezPro:
+You can take a look at the hole (and how multi-time disc golf world champion Paul McBeth attacked it) in the clip below from JomezPro:

-Being owned and maintained by a resort, Brewster Ridge has advantages it's hard to find on any other disc golf course in the world.
-Here are the highlights:
+Being owned and maintained by a resort, Brewster Ridge has plenty to offer visitors:

 - Benches on every hole